Major Arcana: List of the Major Arcana

 Like the early Italian-suited packs on which they were originally based, in a cartomantic pack each Major Arcanum depicts a scene, mostly featuring a person or several people, with many symbolic elements.
 In many decks, each has a number (usually in Roman numerals) and a name, though not all decks have both, and some have only a picture.

 Every tarot deck is different and carries a different connotation with the art, however most symbolism remains the same.
 The earliest, pre-cartomantic, decks bore unnamed and unnumbered pictures on their trionfi or trumps (probably because a great many of the people using them at the time were illiterate), and the order of cards was not standardized.

 Strength is traditionally the eleventh card and Justice the eighth, but the influential Rider–Waite Tarot switched the position of these two cards in order to make them a better fit with the astrological correspondences worked out by the Hermetic Order of the Golden Dawn, under which the eighth card is associated with Leo and the eleventh with Libra.
 Today many decks use this numbering, particularly in the English-speaking world.
-Both placements are considered valid.